huy/docker-notes/docker_basic.md

 # Docker basic

-`docker` is command line interface client used to access docker daemon to operate container.
+`docker` is command line interface client used to access docker daemon to operate image and container.

+**image vs container**

+Docker container is instance of an image, which is light OS image without kernel, which is provided by docker host.
+We can create many container(s) from the same image.

+Container has its own lifesycle we can start/stop container and commit i.e. save it into an image.

+**workflow**

 The very basic workflow is